tm-craggs/devnote/README.md

 ### New

 To create a new devnote, use the `new` command.
-It will automatically open in your preferred text editor.
+It will automatically open in your preferred text editor

 ```
 devnote new